How to Build a Fish Pond

-- Add bacteria to pond to maintain a healthy bacterial colony, especially if your pond tends to accumulate leaves and other debris
+- Add bacteria to your pond to maintain a healthy bacterial colony.
+This is especially important if leaves and debris collect in your pond.

-- Drain pond water in cold climates (1/4 or 1/3 of water) at the start of winter
+- Drain pond water in cold climates (1/4 or 1/3 of the water) at the start of winter.

-- Test water for excessive amounts of ammonia or nitrites
+- Test the water for excessive amounts of ammonia or nitrites.

 Once per month or as needed: